Skip to footer content

 37m 50s

-.NET Framework supports building and running .net applications specifically for Windows, providing a robust environment for desktop, web, and server applications, while .NET MAUI extends this capability to cross-platform development using .NET implementation, allowing you to create applications that run on Windows, Android, and iOS with a unified code base.
+The .NET Framework supports building and running .NET applications specifically for Windows, providing a robust environment for desktop, web, and server applications.
+In contrast, .NET MAUI extends this capability to cross-platform development using .NET implementation, allowing you to create applications that run on Windows, Android, and iOS with a unified code base.

 By following Tim’s insights, we will explore how to set up, configure, and optimize this software development framework, utilizing the full potential of .NET MAUI to build efficient and maintainable mobile and desktop applications.